csc-training/Kielipankki/tutorials/korp_script.md

 * Plenary Sessions of the Parliament of Finland (2008-2016)
 * Finnish Supreme and Supreme Administrative Court decisions from 1980-2018
 * Yle Finnish News Archive 2011-2018

+## Exercise

+Consider the strategies mentioned, see if you can come up with new ones, and investigate their feasibility by browsing Korp.